Patriots' Day: History

 In 1894, the Lexington Historical Society petitioned the Massachusetts General Court to proclaim April 19 as "Lexington Day".
 Concord countered with "Concord Day".
 However, the biggest battle fought on this day was in the town of Menotomy—now Arlington, Massachusetts—on the Concord Road between Lexington and Boston.
-Governor Frederic T. Greenhalge opted for a compromise: Patriots' Day.
+Governor Frederic T. Greenhalge opted for an inclusive compromise: Patriots' Day.

 Governor Greenhalge proclaimed Patriots' Day in Massachusetts in 1894, replacing Fast Day as a public holiday.
 It was established on April 19, commemorating the date of the Battles of Lexington and Concord and the larger Battle of Menotomy in 1775, and consolidating the longstanding municipal observances of Lexington Day and Concord Day.
 It also marked the first bloodshed of the American Civil War in the Baltimore riot of 1861.
 The dual commemoration, Greenhalge explained, celebrated "the anniversary of the birth of liberty and union".
 It is likely that the battles that took place in Menotomy are not as well known as the smaller battles in Lexington and Concord because the town has had several names since that day in 1775.
 In 1938, the Massachusetts legislature passed a bill establishing the holiday "in commemoration of the opening events of the War of the Revolution".

 Maine followed Massachusetts in 1907 and replaced its Fast Day with Patriot's Day.

-On June 10, 2017, Governor Dannel Malloy signed a bill establishing Patriots' Day as a statewide unpaid holiday in Connecticut, and Connecticut became the fifth state to recognize the holiday on April 16, 2018.
+Tennessee established April 19th of each year as Patriot's Day on July 1st, 2008.
+On June 10, 2017, Governor Dannel Malloy signed a bill establishing Patriots' Day as a statewide unpaid holiday in Connecticut, and Connecticut became the sixth state to recognize the holiday on April 16, 2018.
 On March 19, 2019, Governor Doug Burgum signed a bill recognizing Patriots' Day in the state of North Dakota.
 In 2025, two hundred and fifty years after the shot was fired, Governor Spencer Cox signed a bill recognizing Patriot's Day in Utah.